ayush714/mlops-roadmap/README.md

 # Machine Learning Operations(MLOps) Roadmap 🤖

-This repository is a comprehensive guide to anyone who wishes to learn MLOps.
+This repository is a comprehensive guide for anyone who wishes to learn MLOps.
 It contains a roadmap with various topics and resources.
 You can find detailed videos on these topics on my YouTube channel (linked in the description).
 For a more in-depth understanding, consider enrolling in my comprehensive course.

 ## Table of Contents